pablomaurer/Laramin/readme.md

 - [Images](#user-content-images)

 # Laramin
-A Laravel starter Set Backend and Frontend based on Bootstrap.
+A Laravel starter Set Backend and Frontend based on [Bootstrap 3](http://getbootstrap.com/) and clientside [Bootstrapvalidator](http://bootstrapvalidator.com/).
 I didnt knew how to work clean with Laravel, so I found my own way with the help of some packages.
 Now you can develop easy, clear and everybody will ever know what goes where..

 ## Features
 * Clean structure with Modules, so everyone knows what goes where